chiubaca/chiubaca.github.io/_posts/2017-01-24-lightning-tutorial-twitter-emoji-weather-forecast.md

 Next, PyOWM.

-PyOWM is a client Python wrapper library for the OpenWeatherMap (OWM) web API.
+PyOWM is a client Python wrapper library for the Open Weather Map (OWM) web API.

 To install, simply:
 ```python
 pip install PyOWM
 ```

-To establish a connection to the OWM API , all you need is .
+To establish a connection to the OWM API , the code you need is :

 ```python
 import pyowm